ronb12/DreamBuild/README.md

 1. Visit [DreamBuild](https://dreambuild-2024-app.web.app/#/ai-builder)
 2. Sign in (or continue as guest)
-3. Type what you want to build (e.g., "create a todo app" or "build tetris")
+3. Type what you want to build (e.g., "create a todo app", "build tetris", or "make an unlimited app for project management")
 4. Wait 10-15 seconds
 5. Your app appears in the live preview - fully functional!